St. Bernard of Clairvaux:

 The eleventh century saw the beginnings of a movement for revival and reform in the Catholic Church in Western Europe.
 The tenth had been characterized by violence and corruption, even at the highest levels*; the reform movement gathered intellectual and cultural power and strengthened the energies of academia and the arts in turn, until all blossomed together in what is called the renaissance of the twelfth century.
 Much of our popular idea of the Middle Ages as a whole comes from this period—the first three Crusades, the Graal cycle, the chivalric code that owed much to both, and the zenith of the power of the papacy (both in effective influence and legal control).
 We have visited it before at the Journal, in the persons of Hugh of St. Victor, Peter Abælard, and Héloïse d’Argenteuil; we now revisit it in one of the movers of Abælard’s fate, Bernard.

 St. Bernard was born in a noble family, but, rather than pursue a political or military career, he joined the Cistercian Order.
 This new branch on the Benedictine tree had been inspired by the reform movement.** Many cloistered orders at that time were in practice under the control of the local aristocracy, who expected the right to choose the abbot (generally from among their own kindred), might plan to retire there, and were—how shall we put it—not conspicuous for leading the lives we expect of monks.† The Cistercian Order were founded to pursue strict adherence to the Rule of St. Benedict, as a means of purifying itself from these corruptions.
 They laid great emphasis on manual labor, silence, fasting, and simplicity, making themselves unappealing to anyone who was not seriously dedicated to the religious life; they circumvented another aristocratic strategy for influence by refusing to admit children as novices.
 The order grew rapidly during the twelfth century, with daughter houses appearing from Italy to Ireland and from Sweden to Spain, and gained a respected reputation in engineering and architecture; their architectural style, thanks in no small part to St. Bernard’s influence, was elegantly spare and clean, a striking contrast to the Gothic profusion of colors and fantasticated shapes in paint, embroidery, and stained glass.
-(The Cistercians even invented a new numeral system, more compact than the new Arabic numerals, though its use was mostly confined to the order.)
+(The Cistercians even invented a numeral system, more compact than the then-new Arabic numerals, though its use was mostly confined to the order.)

 Within only a few years of Bernard’s arrival, the abbot was sufficiently impressed with him—and perhaps, who knows, sufficiently worn out by governing the other thirty young men he had drawn with him into the order!—that he made him the leader of a new Cistercian house.
 This was located in a place called Vallée d’Absinthe, “Wormwood Valley”; Bernard renamed it “Clear Valley,” or in French, Clair Vaux.
 Within a decade or so, he had become a widely respected member of the order, and was being summoned here, there, and everywhere in France and the Holy Roman Empire to help found new religious houses, resolve disputes, debate heresies, and give advice.
 He remains among the most influential mystics in Catholic history, particularly in his devotion to the Mother of God.‡ Even among the Protestant Reformers, figures like Martin Luther and John Calvin admired St. Bernard and cited him as an authority on theological questions.